SaurabhBhovad/SaurabhBhovad/README.md

 # Hi, I'm Saurabh Bhovad 👋

 ## 🚀 About Me
-Motivated entry-level **Data Science professional** with expertise in **Python, SQL, statistics, and machine learning**.
+Motivated entry-level **Data Science professional** with expertise in **Python, SQL, statistics,machine learning, and Full Stack Developer**.
 Currently pursuing **MCA at Mumbai University** (2024-Present) with a focus on Data Analytics, Artificial Intelligence, and Machine Learning.
 Skilled in data cleaning, analysis, and visualization using tools like Pandas, NumPy, and Power BI.
 Passionate about building data-driven solutions and supporting business decisions while continuously growing technical and analytical skills.

 ## 💻 Tech Stack